nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Locating Participants by name: `find`

-Finds Participant whose names contain any of the given keywords.
+Finds Participants whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`